cities

 While strolling the island, try to get lost - sooner or later you will face the lake anyway.

 Ensure you end your day at the Lindau Harbour, not far from the lighthouse.
-A gentle breeze from Lake Constance (Bodensee) will make you feel you're sitting by the sea.
+A gentle breeze from Lake Constance (Bodensee) will make you feel like you're sitting by the sea.

 The first part of the article can be found here - Part 1.